 Supporting a community's cocoa know-how and protecting a virgin forest.

-LATEST: maps of vegetation indices used to monitor Kwamtili's forests and cocoa areas are now much sharper and clearer thanks to a Norwegian programme that distributes relatively high-resolution panochromatic satellite images (see implementation note).
+- Maps of vegetation indices used to monitor Kwamtili's forests and cocoa areas are now much sharper and clearer thanks to a Norwegian programme that distributes relatively high-resolution panochromatic satellite images (see implementation note).

-Kwamtili Estate in the Eastern Usumbara Mountains, Tanzania, is today a somewhat reduced (1150 hectacre) version of an enormous estate that was created when Tanganyika as it was then known was a German colony.
+Kwamtili Estate in the Eastern Usumbara Mountains, Tanzania, is today a somewhat reduced (1150 hectare) version of an enormous estate that was created when Tanganyika as it was then known was a German colony.

 Today the estate remains the only producer of criollo cocoa that is grown from grafted (and therefore cloned) seedlings.
 Criollo cocoa is highly sought after, especially the premium grades produced by Kwamtili Estate (criollo accounts for at most 5% of global cocoa production).

 Both the cultivation of criollo cocoa and the grafting of cloned cocoa are possibly unique in Africa.
 Introduced to Kwamtili over 80 years ago, they represent an enormous potential and an unique heritage .